sethkietz01/MentalHealthDataVisualizer/README.md

 # Mental Health Data Visualizer

-**Project Goal:** Provides an interactive data visualization platform for mental health data from the 2024 National Survey on Drug Use and Health (NSDUH) to easily identify trends and patterns.
+Provides an interactive data visualization platform for mental health data from the 2024 National Survey on Drug Use and Health to easily identify trends and patterns.

 ---